This updated information applies to all elections where the election process starts on or after 1 September 2020.

 What is the best way to number the voting forms?

 Each voting paper can be coded or numbered to ensure voters are not able to vote more than once.
 The number or code system you use should allow you to check the number of votes exercised but should not enable voters to be identified.

 Who pays for the postage on the return envelope?

 If you decide to use a freepost system, ensure you have a written agreement with the postal company about how often they will send mail to you.
-There was a case where a board election was invalidated because votes that were returned through a freepost system were not forwarded until after the poll closed.

 NOTE: If envelopes are returned with incorrect postage, accept the envelope and pay any additional costs.
 Charge as an election budget expense.